 Ethics Statement and Conflict of Interest Disclosures

-• Category 5.
-Research involving materials (data, documents, records, or specimens) that have been collected, or will be collected solely for nonresearch purposes (such as medical treatment or diagnosis).
-Animal subjects: All authors have confirmed that this study did not involve animal subjects or tissue.
+Human subjects: All authors have confirmed that this study did not involve human participants or tissue.
+Animal subjects: Uludağ University Animal Experiments Local Ethics Committee Issued protocol number 2010-05/01.
 Conflicts of interest: In compliance with the ICMJE uniform disclosure form, all authors declare the following: Payment/services info: All authors have declared that no financial support was received from any organization for the submitted work.
 Financial relationships: All authors have declared that they have no financial relationships at present or within the previous three years with any organizations that might have an interest in the submitted work.
 Other relationships: All authors have declared that there are no other relationships or activities that could appear to have influenced the submitted work.

 Cite this article as:

 Ermutlu C, Kaleli T, Yalcinkaya U, et al. (June 02, 2020) Efficacy of Single-Dose Radiotherapy in Preventing Posttraumatic Tendon Adhesion.
 Cureus 12(6): e8410. doi:10.7759/cureus.8410